 Most recently she performed in Minsky’s at the Ahmanson Theater in LA and the title role in Sylvia at The George Street Playhouse.
 TV: King of Queens, Monk, Frasier, 30 Rock, Ugly Betty, Wizards of Waverly Place, Delocated, Sherri and a dancey-dance on Yo Gabba Gabba.
 Film: I Hate Valentine’s Day, I Now Pronounce You Chuck and Larry, Down with Love, Click, My Life in Ruins, Spring Breakdown, and Grown Ups.

-Mark A. Fischer is a partner at Duane Morris LLP, based in Boston and New York City.
-His law practice is focused on solving problems and making deals for innovative companies, institutions and individuals.
-Mr. Fischer’s clients are typically in the creative industries such as new media, social networking, music, interactive entertainment, information technology, software, television, publishing and toys.
-He has particular experience in U.S. and international copyright, entertainment, licensing, celebrity representation, copyright litigation, arbitration, open source, privacy and trademarks.
-He has a growing client base in the biotechnology and medical industries.
+All of us at WICF are deeply saddented by the loss of our beloved advisorm Mark Fischer in February 2015.
+Mark support a great number of creator, from scientists to musician, and took clients both big and small under his wing and nurtured thier talent and helped them succeed through his legal expertise and personal support.
+Mark A. Fischer was a partner at Duane Morris LLP, based in Boston and New York City.
+His law practice was focused on solving problems and making deals for innovative companies, institutions and individuals.
+Mr. Fischer’s clients were typically in the creative industries such as new media, social networking, music, interactive entertainment, information technology, software, television, publishing and toys.
+He had particular experience in U.S. and international copyright, entertainment, licensing, celebrity representation, copyright litigation, arbitration, open source, privacy and trademarks.
+He had a growing client base in the biotechnology and medical industries.

 You can read his professional biography here.
-He may be contacted at: firstname.lastname@example.org.
 His blog is at blogs.duanemorris.com/duanemorrisnewmedialawblog/.
 Among his favorite comedians are John Cleese and all of Monty Python, Lucille Ball, Curly Howard, Steve Martin, Mary Tyler Moore, Woody Allen, and Stephen Colbert.

 Savvy and seasoned Boston Paralegal, Michelle K. Atkins, has provided support to some of the most prestigious law firms in Boston.
 Currently, she hangs her hat at Duane Morris LLP, an international firm, where she focuses on people-oriented sectors, such as Entertainment and Family Law.